JesusAOchoa/osticket-prereqs/README.md

 - Heidi SQL

 <h2>Installation Steps</h2>
-Welcome to this tutorial!
+Good day and welcome to the first part of the tutorial!

-Let's get started quickly by creating our resource group and virtual machine (VM) in the Microsoft Azure portal.
-In order to protect our physical machine from any event that may occur, we will use a VM and connect to it via RDP (Remote Desktop Protocol) for the next steps in our tutorial.
+Let's dive right in by creating a resource group and virtual machine (VM) in the Microsoft Azure portal.
+This way, we can protect our physical machine and ensure a smooth process.
+We'll connect to the VM using Remote Desktop Protocol (RDP) for the next steps in our tutorial.

 <img src="https://i.imgur.com/quWtguU.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now ,simply connect to our newly created VM via RDP using the VM public IPv4 address.
-Note:If you are a Mac user, you will have to download Microsoft RDP to be able to remotely connect to the VM.
+Now, all you need to do is connect to our freshly created VM using RDP and the VM's public IPv4 address.
+Just a quick note: if you're using a Mac, make sure to download Microsoft RDP in order to establish a remote connection to the VM.
 <img src="https://i.imgur.com/jcHgeUc.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <br />

 Great!
-Now that you are connected to your VM you will have to enable **IIS (Internet Information Services)**.
+Now that you are in your VM you will have to enable **IIS (Internet Information Services)**.
 To do so, 1-Access the Control Panel > 2-Program > 3-On the upper left hand side select **"Turn Windows features On or Off"**> 4- Enable the **IIS** (Internet Information Services) > 5-Expand the World Wide Web Services > 6-Expand Application Development features > 7-Check the **CGI box and click OK to install**.

 <img src="https://i.imgur.com/WTZReTK.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Perfect!
-Now that you have enabled IIS we need to install Web Platform Installer.
-Simply click  the file and install the Web Platform Installer
+Now, install web platform installer
 </p>
 <br />
 <p>